 - Student Completion

 - Transformative Teaching and Learning

 - Academic and Cultural Center for the Community

 Our mission is also consistent with the District Mission to:

-Provide a breadth of educational opportunities and experiences which encourage students to develop their general understanding of human effort and achievement
+• Provide a breadth of educational opportunities and experiences which encourage students to develop their general understanding of human effort and achievement

+Associated Objectives

+1056-Accessibility of PEEP Data

+1055-Enhanced Technology, Equipment, Supplies and Professional Development:

+1057-Facilities Replacement

+1058-Facility Improvements

+1059-Increase Offerings of Core Technique Classes that Support the Major

+1060-Institutionalize Competitive Hip Hop Team

+1061-Institutionalize Dance Festival

+1051-Operating budget increases for inflation, compliance and program changes to meet SLO's

+1052-Program Personnel

+1053-Strengthen Student Data Tracking and Support

+1054-Title IX

 I.B.
-Profile: Programs

-Which programs or functions are contained within the unit?

-The primary programs in the unit are Kinesiology, Dance and Athletics.
-The functions are:

-Function Done in Collaboration with (leave blank if this function is not in collaboration with another unit) Note if this is: development and enhancement of our communities, a leadership role, an advocacy role, resource development, planning or services Support student success in all division programs Curriculum Committee, DRC, Counseling, Commission on Athletics, Professional Organizations, Coaches and Staff Development & Enhancement Promote faculty and staff development of all division employees Professional Development, CTTL, Department of Child and Protective Services, Commission on Athletics, American Red Cross, National Athletic Trainers Association, Professional Organizations, Human Resources Development and Enhancement Provide support and resource allocation for all programs in the division VPI, VP of Administrative Services, Budget Committee Resources Coordinate the schedule of activities and classes for all division programs and services Office of Instruction, Curriculum Committee, Facilities, ITS Leadership Ensure quality of programs through effective outcomes assessment measures and analysis PRIE, SLOAC, Commission on Athletics, US Department of Education (EADA) Planning and Assessment Provide safe and effective equipment, supplies and instructional support materials for means and mode of instruction Facilities, District, VPI, Budget Committee, ITS Advocacy & Resources Engage in outreach with local community Counseling, A&R Advocacy Provide facilities that are clean, effective, and sustainable for use by programs and the community Facilities, District Planning & Services
+Profile: Programs Which programs or functions are contained within the unit?
+Narrative The primary programs in the unit are Kinesiology, Dance and Athletics.
+The functions are: Function Done in Collaboration with (leave blank if this function is not in collaboration with another unit) Note if this is: development and enhancement of our communities, a leadership role, an advocacy role, resource development, planning or services Support student success in all division programs Curriculum Committee, DRC, Counseling, CCCAA, Professional Organizations, Coaches and Staff Development & Enhancement Promote faculty and staff development of all division employees Professional Development, CTTL, Department of Child and Protective Services, CCCAA, American Red Cross, National Athletic Trainers Association, Professional Organizations, Human Resources Development and Enhancement Provide support and resource allocation for all programs in the division VPI, VP of Administrative Services, SPARC Resources Coordinate the schedule of activities and classes for all division programs and services Office of Instruction, Curriculum Committee, Facilities, ITS Leadership Ensure quality of programs through effective outcomes assessment measures and analysis PRIE, SLOAC, CCCAA, US Department of Education (EADA) Planning and Assessment Provide safe and effective equipment, supplies and instructional support materials for means and mode of instruction Facilities, District, VPI, SPARC, ITS Advocacy & Resources Engage in outreach with local community Counseling, A&R Advocacy Provide facilities that are clean, effective, and sustainable for use by programs and the community Facilities, District Planning & Services